 The public can access WA's largest archival collection at the State Records Office's Search Room in the Perth Cultural Centre.

 The Search Room contains computer terminals to access the State Records Office's online catalogue to assist researchers to locate material within the collection.
-Professional and helpful staff are on hand to guide clients with their research, and a selection of useful finding aids are on hand, plus and a small reference collection of Western Australian related publications is also available.
+Professional and helpful staff are on hand to guide clients with their research, and a selection of useful finding aids are available, as well as a small reference collection of Western Australian related publications.